There are several options for how to open source code at Google:

 Read more at go/releasing/preparing#stage-your-code-for-review

-- Push your code to an internal Git-on-Borg or Cloud Source Repository
+- If your project isn’t eligible to be staged on GitHub, push your code to an internal Git-on-Borg or Cloud Source Repository repo

 - Set the repository ACLs to ensure that reviewers and the Cross linter can access your code